GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 There's an easy-to-use UI for setting up the schedule – including the time, which is missing from the other two options – and the ability to easily view and manage the notifications that have been scheduled without the need for a workaround like the WP Crontrol plugin.

 After installing, you'll have a new checkbox option on the Notification settings called *Delayed Notifications* which will allow you to enable this feature.
 When checked, you'll then be able to select the frequency of the report.
-If you'd like to send the report daily or weekly we recommend setting the delay option to *Days of the Week* and selecting your appropriate day(s) you want to receive the report.
+If you'd like to send the report daily, or weekly we recommend setting the delay option to *Days of the Week* and selecting your appropriate day(s) you want to receive the report.

 :::note
-For daily reports select every day of the week.
+For daily reports, select every day of the week.
 :::

 Finally, add a time the report should be sent and save the Notification settings.